camptocamp/training-odoo-openacademy/docs/how-to-test-smtp.md

 In integration and test environment, [mailtrap.io](https://mailtrap.io) is used.

-To create a new account for a project, use the email address that can be found on the specific project page (tab "Other Info") of our Odoo instance and a random password.
+To create a new account for a project :
+* use the email address : `project+demo_odoo@camptocamp.com`
+* a random password : may be with `pwgen -s -n1 30`

-The confirmation email of mailtrap.io will appear in the tasks of the corresponding project in Odoo.
+The confirmation email of mailtrap.io will appear in the CRM/Pipline/Leads in ours Odoo.

-Don't forget to add an entry in lastpass.
+:warning: Don't forget to add an entry in lastpass.